 |My bugs, marching in solidarity from Atlanta, GA|

-After living as a neurologically divergent person, losing several friends to suicide, and experiencing ten years of marriage and 4 children (2 mine, 2 their half-siblings) with a man challenged by dissociative identities & borderline personality disorder, I recognize that deep-rooted stigma linked to mental illness has been a major block to research, treatment, recovery and support for affected individuals and their families.
+After living as a neurologically divergent person, losing several friends to suicide, and experiencing over ten years of marriage and 4 children (2 mine, 2 their half-siblings) with a man challenged by dissociative identities & borderline personality disorder, I recognize that deep-rooted stigma linked to mental illness has been a major block to research, treatment, recovery and support for affected individuals and their families.
 This needs to change, and Bring Change 2 Mind shares this goal.
-I also parent two neurologically divergent children--one autistic and one with sensory processing and integration differences.
-I have seen how these differences can be embraced and integrated into a beautifully unique life, as well as how these differences can be the seed of destructive pathologies.
-There is a great deal of conflict among neurologically divergent people and their families about how these differences should be addressed both at the individual and institutional level.
-Personally, I feel balance is best, and the STAR Institute has provided the most objective and helpful information to me thus far.
+I made my first contribution in 2018.

 The Order of the Good Death

-Per their website: The Order of the Good Death is a group of funeral industry professionals, academics, and artists exploring ways to prepare a death phobic culture for their inevitable mortality.
+Per the website: The Order of the Good Death is a group of funeral industry professionals, academics, and artists exploring ways to prepare a death phobic culture for their inevitable mortality

 I dig this so much.
 I became a member by signing the Death Positive Pledge in 2017.

 Artwork is work.
 I appreciate the national support Fractured Atlas provides for artists working in multiple mediums and joined at the organizational level in 2018.